The 12 Most Consequential White House Chiefs of Staff, Ranked

 Who served longest as chief of staff?

 Sherman Adams, Eisenhower's Assistant to the President, at about 5.7 years from 1953 to 1958.
-Andrew Card's 5.3 years under George W. Bush is the longest since.
+Andrew Card's roughly 5.3 years under George W. Bush is the longest since and the second longest overall.
 The modern average is roughly two years, per the White House Transition Project.

 Is the chief of staff job in the Constitution?